pi-engine/pi/usr/module/comment/doc/README.md

 Step 1.
 Set up comment specification in module meta configuration

 - Define types of items to be commented
-- Provide parameters or methods to identify an item to comment on
+- Provide parameters or methods to identify/locate an item to comment on
   - Use variables: `module`, `controller`, `action`, `identifier`, `params`
   - Use custom locator
 - Provide callback to fetch commented item information